Hatem Abdel Latif: Career

 Latif worked as a road engineering professor at Ain Shams University.
 In 2011, he was named as the dean of the faculty of engineering at Ain Shams University.
 He is a member of the Muslim Brotherhood in Egypt and its political wing, the Freedom and Justice Party (FJP).
 In July 2012, Latif was cited as one of the potential minister nominees for social affairs.
 However, he was not appointed minister to the first cabinet of Hisham Qandil.

-Later on 5 January 2013, Latif was appointed transport minister to the Qandil cabinet in a reshuffle, replacing Mohammad Rashad in the post.
+Later on 5 January 2013, Latif was appointed transport minister to the Qandil Cabinet in a reshuffle, replacing Mohammad Rashad in the post.
 Latif is one of the eight FJP members serving in the cabinet.
 He and other FJP members in the cabinet resigned from office on 4 July 2013 following the 2013 coup in Egypt.
 Latif's term officially ended on 16 July when the interim cabinet led by Hazem Al Beblawi was formed.
+Following the coup, he went back to serving as professor and was appointed as emeritus professor in November 2017.